The Clear Edge

 Nina started with conversations, not construction.

-Her hypothesis: LinkedIn executives struggle with consistent posting because they don’t have time to write and don’t trust junior staff with their voice.
-If she could pre-sell ghostwriting to 8 executives at $1,500/month, she’d have $12K committed before building anything.
+Her hypothesis was simple and specific: LinkedIn executives struggle with posting consistently because they don’t have time to write and don’t trust junior staff with their voice.
+If she could pre-sell ghostwriting to 8 executives at $1,500/month, she would have $12K committed before building anything.

 Day 1–3

-Reached out to 40 LinkedIn connections who fit her target profile (VP+ at B2B companies, active on LinkedIn but posting inconsistently).
-Message: “I’m researching a service for executives who want to post consistently on LinkedIn but don’t have the time.
+She reached out to 40 LinkedIn connections who matched her target profile (VP+ at B2B companies, active on LinkedIn but posting inconsistently).
+Her message was: “I’m researching a service for executives who want to post consistently on LinkedIn but don’t have the time.
 Would you be open to a 20-minute conversation about your experience?”

 Response rate: 32.5% (13 people said yes).